Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Experiments

 \textbf{Semantic3D.} In Figure~\ref{fig:sota} (c), we observe that our SSDR-AL significantly outperforms other methods.
-SSDR-AL first reaches the performance of $90\%$ fully supervised learning costing only $8.8k$ ($1.9\%$) annotation click, which reduces the annotation cost by up to $24.0\%$ lower compared to the baseline ClassBal~\cite{cai2021revisiting} reported in Table~\ref{tab:click}.
-Besides, Figure~\ref{fig:sota} (d) shows that at the same percentage of labeled superpoints, the learner (Randlanet~\cite{hu2020randla}) can achieve better performance on the data selected by SSDR-AL.
+SSDR-AL first reaches the performance of $90\%$ fully supervised learning \footnote{The mIoU performance of Randlanet~\cite{hu2020randla} based on fully supervised learning is $72.70\%$ on Semantic3D dataset.} costing only $8.7$k annotation click.
+A report provided in Table~\ref{tab:click} shows that SSDR-AL reduces the annotation cost by up to $24.0\%$ lower compared to ClassBal~\cite{cai2021revisiting} (Baseline) method.
+Besides, Figure~\ref{fig:sota} (d) shows that at the same percentage of labeled superpoints, the segmentor (Randlanet~\cite{hu2020randla}) can achieve better segmentation performance on the training data selected by our method, which verifies the generalization and effectiveness of SSDR-AL in multiple point cloud scenarios.